GitMirroring/gnuboot/site/contrib.md

 Joshua made sure that everyone knew what I was doing!

-A few months later, the name *Libreboot* was coined, and the domain name *libreboot.org* was registered.
+A few months later, the name *Libreboot* was coined, and the domain name *libreboot.srht.site* was registered.
 At that point, the Libreboot project (in early 2014) was officially born.
 Once again, Joshua provided every bit of help he could, heavily promoting the project and he even wrote this article on the FSF website, announcing it: